capprogram/2021bootcamp/vi.md

 # vi text editor quick start

-Launch the vi text editor by typing `vi filename.txt` at a terminal (Linux/Mac) or Git Bash (Windows).
+Launch the vi text editor by typing `vi filename.txt` into Git Bash.
 This will open `filename.txt` if it already exists, or create a blank text file with that name.

 `vi` launches in the command mode, where you cannot enter text, but can enter vi commands.